AaronJMandal/aj-portfolio/README.md

 # Aaron's Web Developer Portfolio
 Welcome!
-This repository will show you my projects and skills that I can provide.
+This repository will show you the projects and skills that I can provide.

 ## Web Design
-I've gone ahead to go take the modern minamlist path on about building my portfolio.
+I've gone ahead and taken the modern minimalist path to building my portfolio.
 Simple and clean.

-- Used react one page design with each component taking full viewport to fully emphasize each section.
+- Used react one-page design with each component taking full viewport to emphasize each section fully.
-- Clear and straightfoward visuals.
+- Clear and straightforward visuals.
-- Implementing fixed scrolls to each page.
+- Implementing fixed scrolls on each page.

 ## About Me
-Web developing has been quite a journey and I am still evolving my techniques and skills.
-User experience and aesthethics are my priority to bring good services.
+Web development has been quite a journey and I am still evolving my techniques and skills.
+User experience and aesthetics are my priority to bring good services.

 ## Projects
 My projects will be showcased here: